Dinesh-k-29/Banking_Management_System/README.md

 # Bank-Management-System
-Bank Management System in Java
+Bank Management System using Java

 #### Tool and Technologies Used: